-If you speak and write in consistently clear language that the prospect will understand, they will see you as a resource for comprehending an issue and will feel a greater affinity for your organization as someone they can trust and relate to.
+If you speak and write in consistently clear language that the prospect will understand, they will see you as a resource for comprehending an issue.
+They will feel a greater affinity for your organization as someone they can trust and relate to.

 8. Reach Out to Lapsed Donors

 Some of your donors may not have given in a while.
 But if they have in the past, you know that at one time they felt a deep enough connection to your nonprofit that they wanted to contribute.
-Lapsed donors are an important group you don’t want to overlook, and with the right communications from you, could return as regular donors.
+Lapsed donors are an important group you don’t want to overlook.
+With the right communications from you, they could return as regular donors.